Skip to primary navigation Skip to content Skip to footer

 From the northern province of Trás-os-Montes, chef Justa Nobre’s signature cuisine has never stopped incorporating influences that trace back to her origins.
 After more than 3 decades of leading kitchens, chef Justa Nobre’s recipes have never stopped evolving, but the essence of her cuisine stays intact, always giving preference to seasonal ingredients when flavor is at its prime.

 When we speak about traditional food with a creative twist in the Portuguese food scene, chef Justa Nobre always comes to mind.
-You can taste her food at À Justa or O Nobre by Justa Nobre, both in Lisbon.
+You can taste her food at O Nobre by Justa Nobre, in the heart of Lisbon, where every Sunday the best of our national traditions are served buffet style, with a stunning display of all-you-can-eat cozido à portuguesa.

 5. CHEF NOÉLIA JERÓNIMO